SQL Management Studio: A Guide to Backup and Restore Operations

 - Test Restores: Periodically test your backups by restoring them to a test environment.

-- Store Backups Offsite: Keep copies of your backups in a secure, offsite location to protect against physical disasters.
+- Store Backups Offsite: Keep copies of your backups in a secure, offsite location to protect against disasters.

 Conclusion